tianxiaozhang1/minesweeper/README.md

 Only the "Expert" difficulty is implemented for simplicity.

 In the updated version a self-solving feature is added.
+The inital click will not only avoid a mine, but will always open up a small area for a smooth experience.
+This can be implemented for the human player as well.

 ## Requirements